-- 601 If as a consequence of an Inspection or Investigation, or otherwise, the Board considers that a Violation Event has occurred, the Board may give notice to a participating audit firm that it proposes to impose requirements, restrictions or sanctions on such firm, which may include one or more of the following: - a.
+- If as a consequence of an Inspection or Investigation, or otherwise, the Board considers that a Violation Event or a breach of Rule 217 has occurred, the Board may give notice to a participating audit firm that it proposes to impose requirements, restrictions or sanctions on such firm, which may include one or more of the following: - a.
 Additional professional education for some or all of the designated professionals of a participating audit firm; - b.
 The design, adoption or implementation of policies by a participating audit firm to ensure its compliance with the Rules of the Board and Professional Standards; - c.
 Assignment of a reviewer or supervisor to oversee the work of one or more designated professionals of a participating audit firm; - d.
 Termination of one or more audit engagements of a participating audit firm; - e.
 Appointment of an independent monitor, subject to the approval of the Board, to observe and report to the Board on a participating audit firm's compliance with the Rules and Professional Standards; - f.
 Prohibition of a participating audit firm from accepting new reporting issuer audit clients for a period of time; - g.
 Prohibition of a participating audit firm from assigning one or more designated professionals to audits of financial statements of reporting issuers, for a period of time or permanently; - h.
 Public censure; - i.
 Monetary assessment intended to recoup the Board's anticipated cost of monitoring the participating audit firm's compliance with the terms of any requirement, restriction or sanction; - j.
 Termination of a firm's status as a participant and its Participation Agreement; or - k.
-Other remedial actions. - 602 If the Board proposes that any requirement, restriction or sanction be imposed on a participating audit firm, the Secretary shall send a notice of such proposal to the firm and to any individual specifically identified in such proposed requirement, restriction or sanction: - a.
-By regular mail; - b.
-By electronic transmission; - c.
-By telephone transmission of a facsimile; or - d.
+Other remedial actions. - If the Board proposes that any requirement, restriction or sanction be imposed on a participating audit firm, the Secretary shall send a notice of such proposal to the firm and to any individual specifically identified in such proposed requirement, restriction or sanction: - a.
+By electronic transmission; or - b.
 By personal service or delivery;

 to the most recent address on file with the Board.
-If the notice is sent by regular mail, it shall be deemed to have been received on the third business day after it is mailed.
-If a copy is sent by electronic transmission, telephone transmission of a facsimile, or by personal service or delivery, it shall be deemed to have been received on the day after it was sent, unless that day is not a business day, in which case the copy shall be deemed to have been received on the next day that is a business day.
-Notice by electronic transmission shall be confirmed by regular mail or courier delivery.
+If a copy is sent by electronic transmission or by personal service or delivery, it shall be deemed to have been received on the day after it was sent, unless that day is not a business day, in which case the copy shall be deemed to have been received on the next day that is a business day.